 The BSO program was especially tonic coming a night after a dispirited showing under veteran conductor Kurt Masur.
 The patriotic fervor of "Finlandia" and wistfulness of "Valse triste" led to the Violin Concerto’s torments and the Fifth Symphony’s march to triumph.

 The BSO’s tonal splendor through all this was a wonder to behold, with Storgards inciting the brasses and horns to break forth in all their solemn and joyous glory.
-The concerto performance was a revelation.

 It wasn’t just Znaider’s purity of tone and immersion in the music that made the difference here.
 Storgards opposed the orchestra to the soloist so that the orchestral cries of anguish set off, all the more, the violinist’s isolation from the world of beauty and meaning he exalts.